 When the system has calculated that oil life has been diminished, it will indicate that an oil change is necessary.
-A change engine oil message will come on.
+A CHANGE ENGINE OIL message will come on.
 Change your oil as soon as possible within the next two times you stop for fuel.
 It is possible that, if you are driving under the best conditions, the oil life system may not indicate that an oil change is necessary for over a year.
 However, your engine oil and filter must be changed at least once a year and at this time the system must be reset.
+Your dealer has GM-trained people who will perform this work using genuine GM parts and reset the system.
 It is also important to check your oil regularly and keep it at the proper level.